jsywulak/urban-adventure/README.md

 That also included not building a deployment pipeline either, which gives me the heebie jeebies.
 I tried to break the `make` targets down so that they'd be easy to translate into a pipeline if one is desired at a later date.

 This project used the [AWS CDK EKS Blueprints](https://aws-quickstart.github.io/cdk-eks-blueprints/), a quick start for running EKS in AWS with CDK.
 While the EKS Blueprints gave me an EKS cluster and everything else necessary very easily, it also gave me the better part of a gig of node dependencies and was very much a black box.
-Luckily I did not need to do a lot of tweaking of the cluster, but I am not sure I'd use in a production situation.
+Fortunately, I did not need to do a lot of tweaking of the cluster, but I am not sure I'd use in a production situation.
+Unfortunately, it sometimes had a hard time cleaning up the stack resources, which I did end up doing quite a few times.